Anthony McCormack: Naughty Rude Television

 In 2009 Anthony wrote, directed, produced and anchored a television version of "The Naughty Rude Show" for Channel 31.
 The show was produced for and by young people and dealt with taboo sexual topics in a light but respectful manner.

 The show hit a chord with viewers at a time when Channel 31 was being denied a digital broadcast license.
 The program was often cited as an example of the relevance of the channel and the necessity to grant it a digital license.
 Channel 31 was finally granted a digital license in November 2009.

 "The Naughty Rude Show" won two Antenna Awards in 2010: one for Best Youth Program which Anthony accepted, as well as Best Female Presenter for host Jackie Doran.

 31 Questions and Beyond

 Starting in 2012, McCormack served as moderator for the community TV game/comedy show 31 Questions all three seasons it aired.
 In addition to announcing prizes at the end of the show, McCormack served as a player in skits, writer, editor, and judge, jury, and executioner of all decisions.
 He also provided a fair amount of comedy.
-McCormack was known for his catchphrase, "YYYYYYYYYeeeeeesssssssssss," in addition to an impressive pair of sideburns.

 Since 31 Questions, McCormack has been co-host of the Channel 31 political satire show, the Leak.
 He has also been host of the Leak's spinoff satire quiz show, Quiz Night, since its inception in the fall of 2017.